 MORPHOLOGY OF STREET NETWORKS IN URBAN NEIGHBORHOODS IN GHANA – chapter one

+CHAPTER ONE

+GENERAL INTRODUCTION

-Introduction
+1.1 Introduction

 Street networks form the vessels through which the lifeblood of human settlements (people, services, goods, and information) flow.
 They underlie commutes, discretionary trips, and the location decisions of households and firms (Boeing, 2018a).
 More importantly, they help shape the urban structure and shape the way human interactions happen in space.
 They are so important and prevalent in our lives that it would be impossible to imagine a world in which street networks do not play an important role in how we live and interact with the immediate environment and the people around us.